atet/ggj2024/README.md

 ### Client: Local Computer

 * Any computer made in the last decade should do
-* This tutorial was developed on WIndows 10 with Windows Subsystem for Linux 2
+* This tutorial was developed on Windows 10 with Windows Subsystem for Linux 2 (WSL 2)

 ### Server: Cloud Instance or Separate Computer in Network

-* TODO: Instuctions to provision a cloud instance with Docker, some information here: https://github.com/atet/ggj2022?tab=readme-ov-file#5-next-steps
+* Instuctions to provision a Linux cloud instance can be found here: https://github.com/atet/ggj2022?tab=readme-ov-file#5-next-steps
+* If you end up using another computer within your home network, ensure there is a Linux operating system on it; if it's a Windows 10/11 computer, ensure it has WSL 2
-* NOTE: ***You must have the IP address of your server for a later step***
+* NOTE: ***Write down the IP address of your server for a later step***

 [Back to Top](#table-of-contents)